 You are going to receive a fixed amount of pension for the entire tenure of 10 years.
 The pension will be credited to your account at the end of each period.
 The term relates to the mode chosen by you at the inception.
 In case you have selected a monthly pension mode, then at the end of one month from policy commencement, you will receive your pension.

-In this era of gradually falling interest rates, PMVVY can bring some hopes to the senior citizens.
+In this era of gradually falling interest rates, PMVVY can bring some hope to senior citizens.
 Whatsoever be the prevailing interest rates, you are assured of 8% guaranteed rate of return.
-The effective annual yield comes around 8.3%.
+The effective annual yield comes to around 8.3%.

 2. Death Benefits